vladigleba/vladigleba.github.io/posts/basics/prayer.md

 > And the Lord said, Simon, Simon, behold, Satan hath desired to have you, that he may sift you as wheat: but *I have prayed for thee, that thy faith fail not*: and when thou art converted, strengthen thy brethren.
 {% ct 'Luke 22:31,32' %}

 Praying for others is another crucial part of our prayer life.
-When we pray for someone else, God receives the legal right to work in that person's life&mdash;a right He otherwise would not have if we had not prayed.
+When we pray for someone else, God receives the legal right to work in that person's life&mdash;a right He might not otherwise have if we had not prayed.
 Why is this?
-Since God values each person's freedom of choice, He cannot work against someone's will, especially if a person is resistant to Him, but when another person starts interceding, that changes everything.
-It opens the door for God to work in the resistant person's life out of respect to the intercessor.
+Since God values each person's freedom of choice, He does not work against someone's will, especially if that person is resistant to Him, but when another person begins interceding, it changes everything.
+It opens the door for God to work in the resistant person's life out of respect for the intercessor's prayer.

-Intercessory prayer, however, is not limited just to those resistant to God.
+Intercessory prayer, however, is not limited to those who are resistant to God.
 Jesus prayed for Peter&mdash;one of His own disciples&mdash;because He saw a blind spot in Peter's life that Peter was unaware of.
 Moses prayed for the Israelites {% rf 'Numbers 21:7' %} and for his brother Aaron {% rf 'Deuteronomy 9:20' %}, and Job prayed for his friends {% rf 'Job 42:10' %}.
-Just like Jesus intercedes for us in the heavenly sanctuary {% rf 'Hebrews 7:25' %}, as His followers, we are called to intercede for others.
+Just as Jesus intercedes for us in the heavenly sanctuary {% rf 'Hebrews 7:25' %}, we, as His followers, are called to intercede for others.

 ## What does intercessory prayer require?